 Legal Evolution is two things.
-First, it curates successful examples of innovation within the legal industry, often relying on a simple narrative format.
+First, it is an online publication that curates and compiles examples of successful innovation within the legal industry, often through a simple narrative format.
 This is because examples and stories tend to be the most effective way to understand and communicate inherently complex material.

 Second, Legal Evolution is an experiment in applied research.
 Yes, this sounds hopelessly academic, so let me break it down.